-The first step in drying out your home is to remove the furniture and carpet.
+First, you need to dry out your home and remove the furniture and carpet.
 Remove these items from the house and place them outside for quicker drying and cleaning.
 This is also the first step in discarding them should you not be able to save them.

 Some carpet can be saved if the water was clean and you dry it fast enough.
 If the carpet is dirty, then have professionals clean it before reinstalling it.